lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 app.use(helmet.noSniff());
 ```

-Lusca has no support for this HTTP header built in.

 {pagebreak}

 ## Summary

 In this chapter we dived into the world of security by implementing HTTP headers for increased security.
-We learned about Helmet, and Lusca Node.js libraries which can be easily added to any ExpressJS project and quickly configured to provide additional security.
+We learned about Helmet as a library which can be easily added to any ExpressJS project and quickly configured to provide additional security.

 The HTTP security headers that we reviewed are: